 For students in their first semester of study at Calvin College, the FYRES course is an opportunity to be part of a community with a common purpose: studying coastal dunes.
-The community includes 24 first-year students in the course, 6 upper-level students (the research mentors), a faculty member (Deanna van Dijk), and various dune managers, dune researchers, scientists, and others who will work with the class.
+The community includes up to 24 first-year students in the course, 6 upper-level students (the research mentors), a faculty member (Deanna van Dijk), and various dune managers, dune researchers, scientists, and others who will work with the class.
 The shared research experiences provide a fertile environment to build connections with other students and faculty, connections that may continue long after the course is finished.

 The short and extended research experiences in the FYRES course provide opportunities for students to be engaged with a community beyond Calvin College.
 (Educators refer to this as service-learning, in which learning occurs while students are serving the community.)
 Research projects completed by FYRES students will be used by